arctelix/.dotsys/README.md

 - Supports all posix compliant shells and has NO DEPENDENCIES.
 - Allows a configuration to be deployed on multiple platforms.
 - Decouples software installation and system config from dotfiles.
+- Separates sourcing of topic extensions from dotfiles.
 - Automates repository download, installation, and management.
 - Supports multiple repositories and branches.
+- Install topics from multiple repositories simultaneously.
-- Save unlimited configurations for one repository.
+- Maintain unlimited configurations for one repository.
 - Manages personal information and separates from public repo.
 - Minimal and intelligent defaults that are easily superseded.
 - Allows user to choose exactly what they want form a config!
-- Easily review and modify yaml configs before installation.
+- Easily review and modify repo configuration before installation.
 - Constant visual feedback on what's happening.
 - Provides dependency management system for topics.
 - Guided setup and install (no docs or code to read).
 - Optionally migrate existing dotfiles and or topics to dotsys.
 - Automatically backs up any original files (safety first!).
-- Separates dotfiles configs from extension sourcing.
 - Management and organization of OS settings and versions (soon).
+- Stub file template variables to automate collection of user data.
+- Topics are easy to create and distribute.
 - An API you already know how to use.
 - AND MANY MORE FEATURES

-more details to come, stay tuned...
+More details to come, stay tuned...

 WARNING!
 --------